UEFI: Graphics features

 The EFI 1.0 specification defined a UGA (Universal Graphic Adapter) protocol as a way to support graphics features.
 UEFI did not include UGA and replaced it with GOP (Graphics Output Protocol).

 UEFI 2.1 defined a "Human Interface Infrastructure" (HII) to manage user input, localized strings, fonts, and forms (in the HTML sense).
 These enable original equipment manufacturers (OEMs) or independent BIOS vendors (IBVs) to design graphical interfaces for pre-boot configuration.
+UEFI uses UTF-16 to encode strings by default.

 Most early UEFI firmware implementations were console-based.
 Today many UEFI firmware implementations are GUI-based.

 EFI system partition

 An EFI system partition, often abbreviated to ESP, is a data storage device partition that is used in computers adhering to the UEFI specification.
 Accessed by the UEFI firmware when a computer is powered up, it stores UEFI applications and the files these applications need to run, including operating system boot loaders.
 Supported partition table schemes include MBR and GPT, as well as El Torito volumes on optical discs.
 For use on ESPs, UEFI defines a specific version of the FAT file system, which is maintained as part of the UEFI specification and independently from the original FAT specification, encompassing the FAT32, FAT16 and FAT12 file systems.
 The ESP also provides space for a boot sector as part of the backward BIOS compatibility.